danchoi/vmail/README.markdown

 a potential email when you reload it.

 Make sure you don't use `:wq` unless you mean to quit Vmail immediately.
-After you save the draft to a file, you can go back to the message list by typing `q` in normal mode.
+After you save the draft to a file, you can go back to the message list by typing `,q` in normal mode.

 To resume writing the draft later, just type `:e my_draft_filename.txt` to load